olegkuftyrev/blimp1/README.md

 ## 🎨 UI Guidelines

 - Uses Tailwind CSS for consistent design and styling
+- Components from shadcn/ui only (`https://ui.shadcn.com/docs`)
-- No icons in the UI (clean, text-based interface)
+- No other UI kits are used
 - Touch-optimized interface for tablet use
 - Large, easy-to-tap buttons for kitchen environment
 - High contrast design for visibility in restaurant lighting